chiefdahunsi/react-print/README.md

 # Integrations

-PDF created with _react-print_ can generated, hosted (and more) with your preferred document management providers.
+PDF created with _react-print_ can be generated, hosted (and more) with your preferred document management providers.

 - [Onedoc](https://app.onedoclabs.com/login) **(our preferred system)**
 - Others _(coming soon..)_